webduno/sol22/README.md

 copy it

-then lets open a new command terminal inside the "sol22 dash main"
+then lets open a new command terminal inside the "sol22 main"
-folder you downloaded and extracted previously from the github link like this, open folder, right click, open terminal then paste the command, press enter and wait
+folder you downloaded and extracted earlier like this, open folder, right click, open terminal then paste the command, press enter and wait